-Metal-Rules.com: The new album HOLLYWOOD FOREVER… it’s been out for a while like one month already?
+Metal-Rules.com: The new album HOLLYWOOD FOREVER… Is it been out for a while, like one month already?

 Phil Lewis: About a month.

-Metal-Rules.com: Now afterwards how do you like the results and would you now change anything on it?
+Metal-Rules.com: Now afterward, how do you like the results, and would you now change anything on it?

 Phil Lewis: The results.
-I’m very happy with that.
+I’m very happy about that.
 You know we wrote it and recorded it incredibly quickly.
-We wrote it in four weeks and we recorded it in six.
-So there are a few things that I would liked to have changed, not changed but improved but that’s all… you always have that even if you spend six months and $1 million on a record.
-I think still you’re going to at the end of it go oh if only I added this or you know but yeah I’m 99.9% happy with it.
+We wrote it in four weeks, and we recorded it in six.
+There are a few things that I would like to have changed, not changed but improved, but that’s all… you always have that even if you spend six months and $1 million on a record.
+I think still you’re going to at the end of it go, oh if only I added this or you know, but yeah, I’m 99.9% happy with it.

 Metal-Rules.com: That’s good to hear.
-I have read a couple of reviews and it’s been all really positive.
-Overall, what kind of feedback you have got from press and fans?
+I have read a couple of reviews, and it’s been all positive.
+Overall, what kind of feedback have you got from the press and fans?

 Phil Lewis: Everything, every review has been amazing.
 I haven’t read a bad review.
-The only negative comment that I’ve seen or heard from the… is that there are too many songs on it and I never understand that criticism because if you don’t like a song or if it’s too many songs on it then don’t play it all.
-You know, skip over it but in my opinion I think that it’s a good running order and it’s very important that everybody in the band got to showcase their work, their songs.
-So the original plan when we started recording was everybody would bring in five songs each and then we’d work out the best 14 or 15 from that.
-So that’s why there are so many songs and quite honestly most bands have a hard time coming up with ten songs.
+The only negative comment that I’ve seen or heard from the… is that there are too many songs on it, and I never understand that criticism because if you don’t like a song or if it’s too many songs on it, then don’t play it all.
+You know, skip over it, but I think it’s a good running order, and it’s very important that everybody in the band got to showcase their work, their songs.
+When we started recording, the original plan was everybody would bring in five songs each, and then we’d work out the best 14 or 15 from that.
+So that’s why there are so many songs, and quite honestly, most bands have a hard time coming up with ten songs.
 So I think we’re doing pretty well.

 Phil Lewis: Because we couldn’t get a record deal because Tracii Guns was fucking things up for us.
 It was so difficult.
-No record company would touch us because of the confusion and then eventually our friend Brian Perera at Cleopatra Records, gave us a record deal and I think that’s the finally the thing that blew Tracii out the water once he realized we were going to carry on writing good records and releasing good records and people were going to be excited by the band.
+No record company would touch us because of the confusion.
+Eventually, our friend Brian Perera at Cleopatra Records gave us a record deal.
+I think that’s the final thing that blew Tracii out the water once he realized we were going to carry on writing good records and releasing good records, and people were going to be excited by the band.
 He couldn’t compete with that.

 Metal-Rules.com: We’ll get back to that thing later but right… On HOLLYWOOD FOREVER, you once again worked with legendary producer Andy Johns.

 Metal-Rules.com: The man has been working with everybody in the past.
-(Led Zeppelin, Free, Humble Pie etc) It seems that you do have some kind of special relationship with him since you have been working with him like 10 years already?
+(Led Zeppelin, Free, Humble Pie, etc.) Does it seem that you do have some kind of special relationship with him since you have been working with him for ten years already?

-Phil Lewis: Ten years now yes.
+Phil Lewis: Ten years now, yes.
 This will be our fourth record together.
 I can’t imagine working with any other producer.
 My biggest regret is that we didn’t have him in the early days because I think that would have really changed our career.
-I think we would have done a lot better, not just because the way he sounds, makes a band sound but because of the musical input he gives while we’re writing and recording.
-If the guy who recorded “Stairway to Heaven” says that I did a good vocal I’d take his word for it and if he says do it again, I’d do it again.
-You know, I have such a respect for him and his opinions and we still fight a little bit in the studio of course but I love Andy and he’s just given me and the band so much confidence.
+We would have done a lot better, not just because of the way he sounds, makes a band sound, but because of the musical input, he gives while we’re writing and recording.
+If the guy who recorded “Stairway to Heaven” says that I did an excellent vocal, I’d take his word for it, and if he says he would do it again, I will do it again.
+You know, I have such a respect for him and his opinions, and we still fight a little bit in the studio, of course, but I love Andy, and he’s just given the band and me so much confidence.

 Metal-Rules.com: How did you manage to get the original bassist Kelly Nickels to guest on the album?

 Phil Lewis: He begged us (laughs).
-Once he heard the songs he was like “Wow!
+Once he heard the songs, he was like, “Wow!
 I really like this album.
-I want to play on a track” – and so we just told him pick whatever song you want to play on and come down and do it.
+I want to play on a track” – and so we just told him to pick whatever song you want to play on and come down and do it.
 He came down.
 We drunk some beers and had some fun.
 It was just like old times.
 It was great.

 Metal-Rules.com: What is he up to now?

-Phil Lewis: He’s kind of wrapped up being in a family thing and he now does a lot of graphic work but he doesn’t do music any more.
+Phil Lewis: He’s kind of wrapped up being in a family thing, and he now does a lot of graphic work, but he doesn’t make music anymore.

 Metal-Rules.com: Yeah, not at all.
 Okay.
-About the songs on the album, there’s one really weird track if you ask me and it’s “Araña Negra”?
+There’s the one really weird track about the songs on the album, if you ask me, and it’s “Araña Negra”?

 Phil Lewis: “Araña Negra” right.

 Phil Lewis: Well, I was in Argentina last year.
 I go to Buenos Aires a lot.
 It’s my favorite place.
-You know, one day if I get rich I’m going to buy a big house down there.
-I was coming home from a gig and this song came on the radio.
-It was late but it was early.
-The sun was coming up and it just started and I heard it and I was thinking “God, I love this song!”
-From the beginning I just loved it.
-By the end of the song after the first time I heard it I knew that we could do this.
-This was a song that we could do and it’s a song that we could do because we like it and it could also be incredibly useful for us in South American in the Latin market and we’ll see.
+You know, one day, if I get rich, I’m going to buy a big house down there.
+I was coming home from a gig, and this song came on the radio.
+It was late, but it was early.
+The sun was coming up, and it just started, and I heard it, and I was thinking,g “God, I love this song!”
+From the beginning, I just loved it.
+By the end of the song, I knew that we could do this after the first time I heard it.
+This was a song that we could do, and it’s a song that we could do because we like it, and it could also be incredibly useful for us in South American in the Latin market, and we’ll see.
 The album has only been out a little while now.
-I don’t suppose they really know about it too much yet but they will.
+I don’t suppose they really know about it too much yet, but they will.

-Metal-Rules.com: I can’t hesitate to ask but was it challenging thing for you to sing in Spanish?
+Metal-Rules.com: I can’t hesitate to ask but was it challenging for you to sing in Spanish?

 Metal-Rules.com: So your friend was… he was like your vocal coach?